mkholt/quartet-distance/README.md

 # Phylogenetic Tree Distance Calculator

-A streamlined C++ implementation for calculating triplet and quartet distances between phylogenetic trees using the efficient Soda13 algorithm with Heavy-light Decomposition Trees (HDT).
+A streamlined C++ implementation for calculating triplet and quartet distances between phylogenetic trees, based on the master's thesis by Jens Johansen and Morten Kragelund Holt (2013) from Aarhus University.

 ## Overview

 This tool compares phylogenetic trees by computing distances based on triplets (sets of 3 leaves) and quartets (sets of 4 leaves).
-It implements the optimized Soda13 algorithm with Heavy-light Decomposition Trees (HDT) for efficient distance calculations on large phylogenetic trees.
+It implements the optimized algorithms from Brodal et al. using Hierarchical Decomposition Trees (HDT) with novel improvements developed as part of the original thesis research, presented here in a simplified interface for practical use.

 ## Features

-- **Triplet Distance Calculation**: Compare trees based on resolved and unresolved triplets
+- **Triplet Distance Calculation**: Compare rooted trees based on resolved and unresolved triplets
-- **Quartet Distance Calculation**: Compare trees based on resolved and unresolved quartets (compile-time option)
+- **Quartet Distance Calculation**: Compare unrooted trees based on resolved and unresolved quartets (compile-time option)
-- **Optimized Algorithm**: Uses the Soda13 algorithm with HDT for efficient computation
+- **Optimized Algorithm**: Uses Brodal et al. algorithms with HDT for efficient computation
+- **Algorithmic Improvements**: Includes thesis improvements like O(min(d₁,d₂)·n·lg n) quartet complexity
+- **Arbitrary Degree Trees**: Support for both binary and non-binary trees
 - **Tree Visualization**: Export trees and HDT structures in DOT format for graphical visualization
 - **Newick Format Support**: Parse phylogenetic trees in standard Newick format
 - **Simplified Interface**: Streamlined command-line interface focused on core functionality